wombleton/gitlaw-nz/acts/N/National War Memorial Act 1992.md

     *   (b) carry on business, or conduct any activities in relation to any name knowing that that name so resembles any name listed in paragraph (a) or paragraph (b) of subsection (1) as to be likely to mislead any person.

-    (3) Every person who contravenes subsection (2) commits an offence, and is liable on summary conviction to a fine not exceeding $1,000, and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part of a day during which the offence continues.
+    (3) Every person who contravenes subsection (2) commits an offence, and is liable on conviction to a fine not exceeding $1,000, and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part of a day during which the offence continues.

     Section 15(2): amended, on 1 October 2000, by [section 12][23] of the Archives, Culture, and Heritage Reform Act 2000 (2000 No 32).

+    Section 15(3): amended, on 1 July 2013, by [section 413][26] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 16 Amendment to Flags, Emblems, and Names Protection Act 1981

-*   _Amendment(s) incorporated in the [Act(s)][26]._
+*   _Amendment(s) incorporated in the [Act(s)][27]._

 ##### 17 References to War Memorial, Carillon, and Hall of Memories deemed references to National War Memorial